Vysoké Mýto

 Vysoké Mýto (/cs/; Hohenmaut, also Hohenmauth) is a town in Ústí nad Orlicí District in the Pardubice Region of the Czech Republic.
 It has about 13,000 inhabitants.
-Its town square is the largest example of its type in the country.
+The town is located on the Loučná River in the Svitavy Uplands.
+It is known for an Iveco Bus factory.

+In the Middle Ages, Vysoké Mýto was a dowry town administered by Bohemian queens.
+It has one of the largest town squares in the Czech Republic.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark of Vysoké Mýto is the Church of Saint Lawrence.
+The Vysoké Mýto Regional Museum is the oldest town museum in the country.

 Administrative division

 Vysoké Mýto consists of ten municipal parts (in brackets population according to the 2021 census):